Find out what a rare cancer is, and how you might feel about having a rare cancer.

 Coping and isolation

 Many people feel isolated if they have a rare type of cancer.
-It might take longer to get a diagnosis.
+It might take longer to get a diagnosis and to start treatment.
 And you may not know anyone else with this type of cancer.

 You might need to go to a specialist hospital for treatment.
 This could involve travelling a bit further than your local hospital.
 But it can be reassuring to be cared for by a team who specialist in your cancer.
 You are also more likely to meet someone else with your cancer type.